meezwhite/p5.grain/README.md

 *Note: p5.grain is still in the initial development phase and the API can still change.
 Always review the release notes.*

+The library initializes the global `p5grain` variable to a new `P5Grain` instance.
+You can directly access the fields and methods below from the `p5grain` variable.
+The library also attempts to register all p5.grain methods except `setup` with p5.js by adding them to `p5.prototype`.
+This way, instead of calling, for example, `p5grain.granulateSimple(42)`, you can conveniently call `granulateSimple(42)`, although the former is also possible.

 ### Fields

 | Field | Type | Description |